 – Marking and labeling- why infectious substances need to be correctly marked and labeled

-- Documentation – how the shipper declaration have to be filled and what other documents may be required
+– Documentation – how the shipper declaration has to be filled and what other documents may be required

-- Handling of infectious substances – what are the actions of the shipper, the operator, and the consignee to ensure the safe transport.
+– Handling of infectious substances – what are the actions of the shipper, the operator, and the consignee to ensure safe transport?

-- Emergency response- what need to be done in case of incident connected with infectious substances
+– Emergency response- what needs to be done in case of an incident connected with infectious substances

-This course is designed for Airline and Ground Handling cargo acceptance staff, freight forwarders, personnel of Medical organizations involved in preparation and shipment of Infectious Substances and/or clinical waste, Laboratory personnel shipping viruses and samples for research purposes and Manufacturers of Pharmaceutical products.
+This course is designed for Airline and Ground Handling cargo acceptance staff, freight forwarders, personnel of Medical organizations involved in the preparation and shipment of Infectious Substances and/or clinical waste, Laboratory personnel shipping viruses and samples for research purposes, and Manufacturers of Pharmaceutical products.

-Working knowledge of English language is required.
-As well basic principles of transport of cargo by air.
+Working knowledge of the English language is required.
+As well as basic principles of transport of cargo by air.
 Possession of the latest edition of IATA Infectious Substances Shipping Guidelines is a must.

-• State the legislation that govern different modes of transport.
+• State the legislation that governs different modes of transport.

 • Define the UN numbers and describe the criteria for categorization of category A and B infectious substances